lisawagner/rtk-todo-app/README.md

       - This API is a mock mode.js/express server for testing purposes

 ### Frontend
-Once your server is running, you need to set up the react frontend:
+Once your server is running, you need to set up the React frontend:

-1. Set up Frontend
+1. Set up frontend
      - Open another terminal (or split terminal) in VS Code
      - `cd client`
      - `npm i` to install dependencies